YannisPap/site/_posts/2016-10-01-Titanic - Learning from Disaster.md

 # Data Exploration

 In the current section we will investigate the correlation of several factors with the Survival Rate.
-An initial investigation can be made between the non-categorical data by using the *pandas.DataFrame.corr()* function.
+An initial investigation can be made between the non-categorical data by computing a pairwise correlation of the columns.

 ```python